shaunsaker/the-shell/README.md

 1. Add an API key to each of your Resend accounts (staging and production).

+2. Add the staging API key to `./packages/functions/.env.development`.

-2. Push the secrets to Firebase functions.
+3. Push the secrets to Firebase functions.

 ```
 cd ./packages/firebase